KDD-Project-19/predictive_analysis/README.md

 The dataset had values varying from a high range and were in a need for standardising.
 So, the data would be standardized using StandardScaler.

+**Removal of Outliers:**

+The dataset had outliers, which gave us extremely high RMSE value, making our model unfit, so they had to be removed.

 **Exploratory Data Analysis:**

 Exploratory Data Analysis has been performed on the dataset showing relation to domain and problem statement.
 Visualization of the dataset has been done by plotting several graphs helping us to find the relationship between the data’s present in the dataset and to analyse the dataset for a better understanding.